Skip to Content

 Articles of Association

-Our Articles of Association outline the written rules to which Phoenix Group Holdings plc operates.
+Our Articles of Association outline the constitution under which Phoenix Group Holdings plc operates.

 We are committed to the highest standards of governance, to ensure we are making the right decisions.